 - Housing association, land lord, local authority

-When someone dies, it’s important to locate their will as this might have important information regarding how they want to be laid to rest.
-The will should be held by their solicitor but family members might also hold a copy.
+When someone dies, it’s important to locate their Will as this will contain last wishes and other important information including for example any funeral wishes they may have.
+The Will should be held by their solicitor but family members might also have a copy.

-The executor is usually nominated in the will – this is the person they have appointed to administer their estate.
+The executor is usually nominated in the Will – this is the person they have appointed to administer their estate (the assets they leave).
 If this is not you, you will need to contact the executor straight away to start the process of obtaining probate.

 A grant of probate is not always needed.
 If a home and bank accounts are jointly owned and is passing by survivorship to the other joint owner.
 In such cases, production of a death certificate may be sufficient.

 If amounts of money are small, some institutions may release monies without a grant being produced.

 It is only called a grant of probate if the person left a Will.
 If they didn’t leave a Will, a grant of letters of administration is used instead.
 Both documents work in much the same way, giving a named person legal authority to deal with the estate of the person who died.